 Table 5 presents results regarding the magnitudes of the associations between the 50 Afrikaans schools' mean Grade R ELOM scores and the total learning scores in later grades of the later grades.
 Coefficients are presented in standard deviations.
-If Grade R and Grade 1 learning scores were perfectly correlated, a one-standard-deviation increase in Grade R scores would be associated with a one-standard-deviation increase in Grade 1 scores.
-Instead, we see evidence of relatively weak associations between Grade R scores and learning scores in later grades, with, for example, a one-standard-deviation increase in Grade R scores being associated with a 16.1% standard deviation increase in Grade 1 learning scores.
+If Grade R and Grade 1 learning scores were perfectly correlated, a one-standard-deviation increase in Grade 1 scores.
+Instead, we see evidence of relatively weak associations between Grade R scores and learning scores in later grades, with, for example, a one-standard-deviation increase in Grade 1 learning scores being associated with a 16.1% standard deviation increase in Grade 1 learning scores.
 While the proportion of variation in learning scores in later grades explained by variation in Grade R scores may seem large, the magnitudes of these proportions mean that more than half of the variation in later learning scores are not explained by variation in ELOM scores.
 This is suggestive of important interaction effects between early skills and school quality, that is, it appears that both the skills that children enter school with and school quality matter in determining later learning outcomes.